WebAssembly/design/FutureFeatures.md

 ## Finer-grained control over memory

 * `mmap` of files.
-* `mmap` with `MAP_FIXED`, which is often used as a performance optimization for tools such as address sanitizer for its shadow memory.
 * `madvise(MADV_DONTNEED)`.
 * Shared memory, where a physical address range is mapped to multiple physical pages in a single WebAssembly module as well as across modules.